meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Brief:** Editing articles allows mistakes and misinformation to be corrected, and current information to be expanded upon.

-**Preconditions:** The user has the appropriate user class to edit the article, or has the wiki management permission enabled.
+**Preconditions:** The user has the appropriate user class to edit the article and has the wiki management permission enabled, or has the wiki administration permission enabled.

-**Trigger:** The user clicks the edit link on the article's page.
+**Trigger:** The user selects to edit the article.

 **Postcondition:**